ArthurSonzogni/chromiumos-platform2/dlcservice/docs/developer.md

     minimum required at the launch time to accommodate future size growth (recommendation is 130% of the DLC size).

-Optional (Add these only if you kow exactly what you are doing otherwise do not add them):
+Optional (Add these only if you know exactly what you are doing otherwise do not add them):
 *    `DLC_ID` - Unique ID.
 Format of an ID has a few restrictions:
      *    It should not be empty.